walmartlabs/concord-website/docs/plugins/git.md

 ### Commit and Push Changes

 The `commit` action of the `git` task can be used to commit your changes made on the cloned repo.
-You can also push the changes to origin by setting 'pushChanges' to true.
+You can also push the changes to origin by setting 'pushChanges' to true.`commit` action is dependent on `clone` action.
+So make sure `clone` action is performed first.

 ```yaml